The market has lost 30% since the start of the year: what’s happening with the crypto market

 The decline in cryptocurrencies is occurring against the backdrop of:

-- growing interest in gold — in particular, at the end of January, it was reported that Tether’s gold reserves had grown by more than $5 billion, indicating a shift in investment priorities.
+• growing interest in gold—in particular, it was reported in late January that Tether’s gold reserves had increased by more than $5 billion, indicating a shift in investment priorities.